This tutorial for How to Freeze Yellow Squash is simple and effective at preserving those beautiful golden veggies from the garden this summer!

 Unfortunately, this year we decided that to skip planting a garden because so much of our focus is being put on our home building project.
 (Fingers crossed for it’s completion in September!)
 I was pretty sad to come to the decision to not plant, but I knew raising a garden would require a good bit of our time…and I’d be even more sad knowing we planted a bunch of squash plants only to have then wither away.
 I don’t want to be a squash killer!

 So imagine my surprise and delight when one of our neighbors, (an elderly gentleman who plants a really large garden every year) showed up at our door with a grocery sack FULL of beautiful yellow summer squash.
 Oh, my heart was SO so happy!
 I went straight to work putting up about half of the bunch so I could savor that sweet squash flavor all year long.
-Freezing fresh squash is a really easy thing to do, so I thought I’d share a little how-to with you all – just in case you were wondering how to do it yourself! 🙂
+Freezing fresh squash is a really easy thing to do, so I thought I’d share a little tutorial on How to Freeze Yellow Squash – just in case you were wondering how to do it yourself! 🙂

 First, thoroughly wash and scrub each squash to remove any dirt that may be lingering on it.
 Next, remove each end of the squash using a knife.

 Carefully slice each squash into slices that are about 1/4 inch thick.

 Bring a large pot of water to a rolling boil.
 Then carefully drop the squash into the pot and blanch for 3-5 minutes max.

 While the squash is in the boiling water, go ahead and prepare your freezer bags to put the squash in to freeze.
 Don’t forget to write the date on your bags!